 This house was completely destroyed in the explosion on Sept.
 4. The occupant was thrown from the house, and suffered burn injuries.

-The Canon City Police Department said Wednesday that the explosion was "a direct result of an air/natural gas detonation."
+The Canon City Police Department says the explosion was "a direct result of an air/natural gas detonation."

 Detectives later said the explosion allegedly was intentionally caused by Christensen during a suicide attempt.

 PREVIOUS 9/19/14: Investigators in Canon City are still working to determine if a man inside a home that exploded will face any charges.

 The man, identified as 32-year-old Matthew Christensen, told 11 News from his hospital bed that he tried to kill himself by disconnecting his furnace, hoping the gas would kill him.
 But instead, he allegedly caused an explosion, forcing the evacuation of dozens of neighbors.

 The explosion happened at 2 a.m.
 Thursday.
 Flames shot 20 feet in the air.
 It was an explosion that shook the entire block and jolted neighbors right out of bed.
 Christensen ended up in his yard when the blast threw him from his home, severely burned but still alive.

 "The boom was horrendous, whooom,” said Lou Otte.

 Otte lives right next door.
 Her son was asleep in the basement, just a few feet away from the blast.